josephbudd/cwt/README.md

 # cwt

 A **linux** morse code trainer.
 This application is probably close to being finished.
 I will be finished with the code when I'm convinced that I can use this application to learn to key.
 See the key service below.
+Also I probably want to tweek the practice and test results reporting.

 ## Credit where credit is due